 Find out how AIS can help you achieve the governmental and retailer requirements of contamination and recall incidents.

 If your business is the unfortunate victim of a threat or attack, AIS is equipped to assist you with product recovery and safety testing.
 In the event of an incident (subject to it being a foreign body we can detect) we will be able to quickly and confidentially confirm whether your product is safe to go back into the distribution chain.

-Read more in the TACCP guide, sponsored by Defra and the FSA: PAS 96:2017 (Guide to protecting and defending food and drink from deliberate attack).
+Read more in the TACCP guide, sponsored by Defra and the FSA: PAS 96:2017 (Guide to protecting and defending food and drink from deliberate attack)